ynshung/better-yt-shorts/README.md

 ### Issues / Suggestion

 If you have faced any issue with the extension or any suggestion that can help to improve the extension, you may create an issue [here](https://github.com/ynshung/better-yt-shorts/issues) or if you know how to code, fork the repo, make the necessary changes and create a pull request.

+Check for existing issues to avoid duplicates.
+For better reporting, check the Console (F12 > Console) for any related error which can be included in your report.

 You may leave your feedback in this [Google Form](https://forms.gle/pvSiMwDeQVfwyALfA).